 <T3HD>Correlations

-<TXT1>DASS-21 negative mood scores were moderately positively skewed, thus a square-root transformation was applied.
-Pearson’s correlations were calculated to assess relationships between the variables of interest (see Table 2).
+<TXT1>DASS-21 negative mood scores were moderately positively skewed, so a square root transformation was applied.
+Pearson’s correlations were calculated to assess relationships between the variables of interest (Table 2).
 TAS-20 total alexithymia scores were significantly negatively correlated with age and with scores on the negative mood regulation (NMRS), facial emotion recognition (RMET), and emotional empathy (IRI-EC) indices as predicted.
+Total TAS-20 alexithymia scores were significantly positively correlated with all DASS-21 negative mood indices and the AUDIT index of alcohol use, also as expected.
+The TAS-20 subscales showed mostly similar relationships; however, only the externally oriented thinking (EOT) subscale was significantly related to facial emotion recognition (RMET) and alcohol use (AUDIT).

 <Insert Table 2 about here>